-Simultaneously, many independent parties can also use the blockchain-enabled database, but only the ones that should legitimately have access to it.
-Hence, only contractors involved with real estate management as the owners, tenants, lenders, investors, operators, and all kinds of other service providers can have always stable and fast access and abilities to modify or add needed information.
+Many independent parties can also use the blockchain-enabled database, but only those that should legitimately have access to it.
+Hence, only contractors involved with real estate management, such as the owners, tenants, lenders, investors, operators, and other service providers, can always have stable and fast access and abilities to modify or add needed information.

-With blockchain, though, real estate participants have common access to and are sharing the same blockchain tech, they don’t need to have the data integrity fears that they once did.
+With blockchain, real estate participants can access and share the same blockchain tech.
+They don’t need to have the data integrity fears they once did.

-Therefore, blockchain allows building a platform for all parties for a secure, transparent and faster communication, automation, tokenization, and access to real-time information, all of which are highly valued when it comes to real estate.
+Therefore, blockchain allows building a platform for all parties for secure, transparent, and faster communication, automation, tokenization, and access to real-time information, all of which are highly valued in real estate.

 Unsecure Titles or Data Management

-Another problem for real estate is improper record-keeping that is critical for having fast business processes.
+Another real estate problem is improper record-keeping, which is critical for fast business processes.

 With blockchain, all entities get digital identities that cannot be mistaken or appropriated.
-This leads to more transparent recordkeeping with things like property titles, liens, or financing.
-Now, this technology allows making titles companies disintermediated through blockchain.
+It leads to more transparent record-keeping with property titles, liens, or financing.
+Now, this technology allows making title companies to be disintermediated through blockchain.